syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-epub.md

 {% endtabs %}

 N> 1.
 Word to EPUB conversion is supported only in Windows Forms, UWP, WPF, ASP.NET Web, and MVC platforms.
-N> 2.
-Word to EPUB conversion is not supported in Blazor.

 The following elements are supported in Word to EPUB conversion.